HackYourFuture/Node.js/week2/LESSONPLAN.md

 * What is CRUD?
 Explain the four operations
 * explain how the CRUD operations are linked to http methods in RESTful APIs
 * finally complete the full picture of restful APIs: resources and operations
-  * make sure to also cover an example of nested resources. this will be in the homework, e.g. todos/123/reminders/543
 * mention that RESTful is not the only way to build APIs but do not go into details

 ## Core concepts